 At the Center for Diversity and Inclusion, we celebrate and acknowledge, with events, scholarships, and prizes, the vibrant communities that combine to make Wooster special!
 Below are just a few of our recognized celebrations, other celebrations hosted by members of the CDI include religious holidays and heritage months.

 Classes are canceled for the day, and the community comes together to work on service projects and to engage in meaningful discussion and dialogue about race, civil rights and social justice, activism, and responsibility.
 Students are expected to participate fully as we make this into a “day on, not a day off.”

 In coordination with various other offices and student organizations, the CDI proudly celebrates Black History Month through programming, social media campaigns, and lifting the Black voices on campus.

 The CDI celebrates Women’s History Month and recognizes the accomplishments of folks who have identified as women throughout history.
 Join us in wearing purple on International Women’s Day 2022 – March 8th.

-Lavender Celebration is an inspiring and affirming ceremony that honors our graduating lesbian, gay, bisexual, transgender, queer, intersex, asexual (LGBTQIA+) and ally students for their strength and persistence in the face of adversity, as well as their achievements and contributions to the college.
+Lavender Graduation is an inspiring and affirming ceremony that honors our graduating lesbian, gay, bi, trans, and queer (LGBTQ+) students for their strength and persistence in the face of adversity, as well as their achievements and contributions to the college.
 Participating students will receive a certificate, a lavender stole, and can choose to honor someone who has assisted during their college career.